🔄 Redux vs 🐻 Zustand — Which State Manager Should You Use in 2025?

 🚀 Final Thoughts

-Redux is still relevant in 2025 — especially for teams that love structure, predictable flows, and DevTool magic.
+Redux is still highly relevant in 2025 — especially for teams that thrive on structure and predictability.

-Zustand is what you reach for when you just want to get things done — quickly, cleanly, and without fuss.
+Zustand is what you reach for when you just want to get things done—fast, clean, and with minimal overhead.

 ✨ Choose the one that makes your dev life better — not harder.